http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 One consistent interface across all providers.
 Build once, swap providers without code changes.
 Every integration includes comprehensive Fake implementations for deterministic testing using the existing http4k-connect fakes – no API costs, no network dependencies, no surprises.

 ### 2. Unified Tool Model
 Local and remote tools use identical interfaces.
 Your LLM can call a local function or a remote API through the same mechanism.
-No special handling, no vendor-specific patterns.
+No special handling, no vendor-specific patterns. http4k brings automatic tool schema generation and tool invocation to the table, allowing you to define your tools in a type-safe way and invoke them seamlessly from your LLMs.

 ### 3. LLM Provider Shims
 We currently are shipping support for the following model families, using a combination of Chat and Image generation models: